Charlie's Blog: February 2018

 The problem so many people have is they either wait for or seek out the "optimum."
 Things have to be perfect and pleasant or else they are ready to abort the mission.
 But this makes no sense whatsoever.
 I can't recall a single time in my life when I found the optimum.
 The reality is that the bulk of my life as been spent in the sub-optimal state of operation.
 I have not always had the breaks I felt I deserved.
 At this point, I have to accept that the sub-optimal state of operation is the default setting of existence.
 Then, you layer on a generous helping of fatigue and exhaustion on top of it to make it even more daunting.
 You can make excuses, or you can resolve to get it done despite the challenge.

 As I get older, my life becomes less optimal.
 My body doesn't automatically do what I want it to do.
-I used to go to bed tried.
+I used to go to bed tired.
 Now, I wake up tired and go to bed really tired.
 I don't know if this is because I am old or if I merely think I am old.
 I've seen some old people do some pretty remarkable things.
 They had grit.
 A lifetime of suffering and persevering will give you that.

 There is no secret to successful living.
 It is nothing more than accepting the required amount of suffering.
 Once you get used to being tired, being in pain, and stuck in the sub-optimal state of operation, there is little you can't do.
 That is some counterintuitive logic, but it is true.
 These things are not barriers.
 They are opportunities.
 When things are going really bad, motivation exits out the back.
 Whatever is left is your resolve.
 Resolution is what will carry you through.